simonsobs/ocs/docs/user/crossbar_config.rst

 .. note::

-    The crossbar 'config-dir' block and the 'agent-instance' block defining the 'HostManager' Agent are both required for the system you are running ocsbow on.
+    The crossbar 'config-dir' block and the 'agent-instance' block defining the 'HostManager' Agent are both required for the system you are running `ocs-local-support` on.
 Be sure to add these to your SCF if they do not exist.

 Running with Docker
 ===================